Cooperative Distributed State Estimation: Resilient Topologies against Smart Spoofers: Resilient Distributed Observers

 \section{Resilient Distributed Observers}

 Under Byzantine adversarial model introduced in \cite{lynch1996distributed}, the network achieves omniscience by distributed observers proposed in \cite{mitra2018resilient}.
 The design performs observation task by separating detectable and undetectable eigenvalues of the system and the related states.
-Here, we use a similar scheme with a different distributed estimation rule proper for resilient omniscience defined in Definition~\ref{df.rsomn}.
+Here, we use a similar scheme with a different distributed estimation rule, proper for resilient omniscience defined in Definition~\ref{df.rsomn}.
 To this end, consider a Jordan canonical decomposition of state transition matrix $A$ with the following assumption on its eigenvalues.
-This assumption is made for sake of simplicity and can be relaxed with the techniques introduced in \cite{mitra2018resilient}.
+This assumption is made for sake of simplicity, is not restrictive, and can be relaxed by some extra mathematical efforts and the techniques denoted in \cite{mitra2018resilient}, which is not the focus of this paper.

 \begin{assumption} \rm Eigenvalues of $A$ are real and simple. \end{assumption} This assumption allows us to diagonalize $A$ by the coordinate transformation matrix $\Psi=[\psi_1, \ldots ,\psi_n]$, where $\psi_1, \ldots ,\psi_n$ are $n$ linearly independent eigenvectors of $A$.
 With $z[k]=\Psi^{-1}x[k]$, the system (\ref{eq.dyn}) is transformed into the form